alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 ##Plant products within the EU

-If you’re moving certain plants which will be used as food within the UK or the EU, you might need a passport, a supplier document or both.
+You won't need a certificate to move plants which will be used as foodin most cases.

+Certain species will require a plant passport or a supplier document within the UK or the EU.

 ###When you need a plant passport or document